c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

 **Product Listings and Details:**
  - [x] Display a paginated list of products with their images, names, prices, and brief descriptions. ✅ 2024-07-03
- - [ ] Images should be coming from blob container.
+ - [x] Images should be coming from blob container. ✅ 2024-07-11
  - [x] Implement a product search feature allowing users to search for products by name or category. ✅ 2024-07-04
  - [x] Create a product details page that shows more information about a selected product. ✅ 2024-07-03
- - [ ] A product can belong to one or more categories.
+ - [x] A product can belong to one or more categories. ✅ 2024-07-11

 **Shopping Cart:**
  - [x] Allow users to add products to their shopping cart. ✅ 2024-07-03